Creo Parametric: Manufacturing

 By using the fundamental abilities of the software with regards to the single data source principle, it provides a rich set of tools in the manufacturing environment in the form of tooling design and simulated CNC machining and output.

 Tooling options cover specialty tools for molding, die-casting and progressive tooling design.

-Release History
+Release history

-The UNIX version was discontinued after 4.0, except x86-64 UNIX on Solaris.
-The name changed to Creo 1.0 after Pro/Engineer Wildfire 5.0 (rebranded PTC Creo Elements/Pro), took place on October 28, 2010, which coincided with PTC’s announcement of Creo, a new design software application suite.
+The UNIX version was discontinued after 4.0, except x86-64 Unix on Solaris.
+It was renamed Creo 1.0 after Pro/Engineer Wildfire 5.0 (rebranded PTC Creo Elements/Pro), occurred on October 28, 2010, which coincided with PTC's announcement of Creo, a new design software application suite.

 For the first 10 years, PTC generally released 2 versions per year, with some exceptions.
 The initial release (Rev 1) was in 1988.